 Polymer clay comes in many colors including pearlescent and metallic varieties.
 In addition, most brands also include a colorless translucent variety.
 After baking, the light shines through translucent polymer clay to give an appearance a bit like frosted milk glass.
 Unfortunately, no brand of polymer clay is transparent like glass.
 You can see examples of the various brands of translucent here.

 What other polymer clay terms should I add to this glossary?
 Are there any polymer clay definitions that you were surprised to learn?
 Tell me about them in the comments and I’ll add them to the article.
-And if you’d like to get informative and inspirational articles delivered three times a week, subscribe to The Muse.
 You never know what you’ll learn next!